fqqb/timeline/docs/getting-started.md

                      height="100px"
                      caption="Absolute time" %}

 We've also added an [AbsoluteTimeAxis](/api/AbsoluteTimeAxis/) to this example.
 This is a special type of [Line](/api/Line/) that renders an autoranged timescale.
-This built-in axis has support for displaying absolute time in UTC or local time formats only.
-For other use cases you are recommended to write a custom [Line](/api/Line/) subclass.
+This built-in axis has support for displaying absolute time using IANA timezone names.